Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboard.SetInterval(Key.Space, TimeSpan.Zero);
 ```

-## KeyboardBinder
+# KeyboardBinder

 The **KeyboardBinder** class provides the ability to modify the bindings of specific keys.
 All bindings are stored in the `BoundedKeys` property.

+> [!NOTE]
-> :pushpin: **Note:** This class works with a single context.
+> This class works with a single context.
 Therefore, all your objects of this class have the same state.

-### Changing the key binding
+## Changing the key binding

 Use `Bind()` to change the binding of a key.
 This enables a key to behave like another key.
 If used on a already binded key, it will update the bind to the key you choose.